slukfyana/snake_game/Project/README.md

-The code and the graphics in this project are in the public domain, you can use them for personal and commercial projects.
+The code and the attribute in this project are in the public domain, you can use them for personal and commercial projects.